EMsoft-org/EMsoft/ReadMe.md

 ## What's coming in 4.4?
 - We are working on improvements to all underlying libraries.
 - Extensive development of the *EMsoftWorkbench* is currently underway at BlueQuartz Software.
-We will make the new version, capable of running the either the dictionary indexing algorithm or the new spherical indexing algorithm, available in this release.
+We will make the new version, capable of running either the dictionary indexing algorithm or the new spherical indexing algorithm, available in this release.
 - We hope to make all of the EMsoft modules available in the form of python wrappers, with extensive examples and help files.
 - The STEM diffraction contrast image simulations will be able to take input from Molecular Dynamics simulations (LAMMPS).
+- For computational polarized light microscopy (CPLM) we will have a new forward model program to predict image series recorded on an optical microscope; we will also release a dictionary indexing program for CPLM.
+- The IDL apps have thus far had some issues on Windows and Linux, so we will make available updated apps that are more likely to work correctly.
 - We hope to release version 4.4 by the Spring of 2020.